doug-martin/nestjs-query/CONTRIBUTING.md

 * `introduction` - A quick introduction for developers with installation guides, a feature list and example application.
 * `concepts` - Core concepts required to get started in `nestjs-query`
 * `graphql` - All documentation that is graphql specific.
-* `persistence` - Documentation related to the different persistence libary adapters.
+* `persistence` - Documentation related to the different persistence library adapters.
-* `utilities` - Miscellaneous utilties that are useful when building an application.
+* `utilities` - Miscellaneous utilities that are useful when building an application.
 * `migration-guides` - Documentation on how to upgrade between versions when breaking changes are introduced.
 * `faq.md` - Common questions with links to the relevant documentation.